 Spiro Rombotis, President and Chief Executive Officer.
 Mr. Rombotis's employment agreement provides for certain severance arrangements.
 In the event that Mr. Rombotis's employment is terminated "without cause," other than termination in connection with a "change of control" (each as defined in the employment agreement), we will be required to pay Mr. Rombotis (i) all accrued but unpaid compensation up to the time of such termination; (ii) for a period of twelve months following such termination, severance payments in the form of his base salary as in effect immediately prior to such termination, or Severance Payments, including form of continuation coverage of his medical care and life insurance on the same terms as applicable to other executive employees, unless Mr. Rombotis obtains substitute coverage; and (iii) a period of six months in which to exercise all vested options held by Mr. Rombotis.
 In the event that Mr. Rombotis's employment is terminated within six months following a "change-in-control" event, Mr. Rombotis will be entitled to (i) all accrued but unpaid compensation up to the time of such termination; (ii) Severance Payments for a period of 24 months; (iii) out-of-pocket expenses reasonably incurred by Mr. Rombotis in connection with his and his family's relocation to London; and (iv) eighteen months' accelerated vesting of any options held by him.
-In the event of termination and (ii) Severance Payments for a period of twelve months.
+In the event of termination due to his death or disability, we will pay Mr. Rombotis (or his estate, as the case may be) (i) all accrued but unpaid compensation up to the time of such termination and (ii) Severance Payments for a period of twelve months.
 He (or his estate, as the case may be) would also be entitled to a period of twelve months in which all of his vested options can be exercised.

 Paul McBarron, Executive Vice President - Finance, Chief Financial Officer, Chief Operating Officer and Secretary.
 Mr. McBarron's employment agreement provides for certain severance arrangements.
-In the event that Mr. McBarron's employment is terminated "without cause," other than termination in connection with a "change of control" (each as defined in his employment agreement), we will be required to pay Mr. McBarron (i) all accrued but unpaid compensation up to the time of such termination; (ii) Severance Payments for a period of twelve months following such terminated within six months in which to exercise all vested options held by Mr. McBarron.
-In the event that Mr. McBarron's employment is terminated within six months following a "change-in-control" event, Mr. McBarron will be entitled (i) all accrued but unpaid compensation up to the time of such termination; (ii) Severance Payments for a period of twelve months; and (iii) eighteen months' accelerated vesting of any options held by him.
-In the event of termination due to his death or disability, we will pay Mr. McBarron (or his estate, as the case may be) all accrued but unpaid compensation up to the time of a period of twelve months.
+In the event that Mr. McBarron's employment is terminated "without cause," other than termination in connection with a "change of control" (each as defined in his employment agreement), we will be required to pay Mr. McBarron (i) all accrued but unpaid compensation up to the time of such termination; (ii) Severance Payments for a period of twelve months following such terminated within six months following a "change-in-control" event, Mr. McBarron will be entitled (i) all accrued but unpaid compensation up to the time of such termination; (ii) Severance Payments for a period of twelve months; and (iii) eighteen months' accelerated vesting of any options held by him.
+In the event of termination due to his death or disability, we will pay Mr. McBarron (or his estate, as the case may be) all accrued but unpaid compensation up to the time of such termination and Severance Payments for a period of twelve months.
 He (or his estate, as the case may be) would also be entitled to a period of twelve months in which all of his vested options can be exercised.